Throughput in System Design

 • Increase network bandwidth or upgrade network components to improve data transmission speed.

-• Write efficient code and use optimized algorithms to improve processing speed.
+• Write efficient code and use optimized algorithms.

 • Cache frequently used data in memory to reduce the time required for data retrieval.